La Crosse Weather Stations - A Complete Range from Basic to Professional

 Like their main competitor, Oregon Scientific, La Crosse have many attractive packages aimed squarely at people considering their first home weather station.
 Their range is large, but it is not always easy to find a model with every desirable feature.
 Don't let this put you off, because not everyone will require the full suite of features in their ideal home weather station.

 La Crosse's website is very strong on information and illustrations of receivers and sensors, so you should be able to find out everything you need to know.
-The weather stations are backed by comprehensive manuals, although some are clearer than others.
-Still, problems will be avoided by careful reading of the manual before and during installation.
+All weather stations are backed by comprehensive manuals, although some are clearer than others.
+Still, most problems will be avoided by careful reading of the manual before and during installation.

-Visit the La Crosse Weather Stations website to find out more.
 Bear in mind that the prices you will see there, and those mentioned below, are the manufacturer's suggestions*.
 I have seen discounts of 33%, even 50%, at some online stores, and you will find links to many of these later in this article.
 You might also consider checking out La Crosse Weather Stations on eBay, where new current models can usually be found.
 You can find out what's currently available near the bottom of this page.
+If you were to follow some of these links and buy one of the products shown there, I may earn a small commission on the sale.

 The range of La Crosse Weather Stations can be divided into four groups, grading from basic to comprehensive.
 Only the final group provide the full range of sensors.